South African Snowballs Recipe

 How to Make Syrup for Snowballs

-To make the syrup for your snowballs you will need 1 cup of jam and a half cup water.
+To make the syrup for your snowballs you will need 1 cup of jam and a half cup of water.

 Let the water boil then add jam and mix until the jam is diluted.
 I prefer the syrup not to be too weak since you don’t want it to seep through the snowball.
 You just want it to form a binding layer between the coconut and the snowball.